risk-searcher/lua-graphql-parser/README.md

 }
 ```

-All language according to http://spec.graphql.org/June2018/ should be implemented.
+All language according to http://spec.graphql.org/June2018/ should have been implemented.

 # How to test